-(1) distinguish the four fundamental approaches to behaviour (evolution, function or adaptive significance, ontogeny or development and causation)
+(1) The four fundamental questions in animal behaviour (evolution, function or adaptive significance, development and mechanism)

-By the end of the unit a candidate will:
+By the end of the unit a candidate should be able to:

-(1) be able to distinguish the four fundamental approaches to behaviour (evolution, function or adaptive significance, ontogeny or development and causation)
+(1) Describe the four fundamental approaches to behaviour i.e. evolution, function or adaptive significance, development and mechanism

-DELIVERY METHOD: 18 lectures (a combination of traditional lectures, video lectures and interactive discussion sessions), 2 practicals.
+DELIVERY METHOD: Lectures (including a combination of traditional lectures, video lectures and interactive discussion sessions), and Practicals.

 FEEDBACK: You will receive feedback via the online self-assessment test within 1 week of the test closing.
 You will also receive feedback on your performance in different sections of the multiple choice examination after the marks have been released.

-Please go to MOLE for further information for APS 126
+Please go to Blackboard for further information for APS 126